 - Stabilizing transactions permit bids to purchase shares of common stock so long as the stabilizing bids do not exceed a specified maximum, and are engaged in for the purpose of preventing or retarding a decline in the market price of the common stock while the offering is in progress. - Syndicate covering transactions involve purchases of common stock in the open market after the distribution has been completed in order to cover syndicate short positions.
-Since there is no overallotment option, if the underwriters would have a naked short position, it can be closed out only by buying shares in the open market.
+To close a covered short position, the underwriters must purchase shares in the open market or must exercise their overallotment option.
+If the underwriters would have a naked short position, it can be closed out only by buying shares in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that after pricing there could be downward pressure on the price of the shares in the open market that could adversely affect investors who purchase in the offering.